puid/Elixir/README.md

 Random string generation can be thought of as a _transformation_ of some random source of entropy into a string _representation_ of randomness.
 A general purpose random string library used for random IDs should therefore provide user specification for each of the following three key aspects:

-1. **Entropy source**
+1. **Entropy Source**

-    What source of randomness is being transformed? `Puid` allows easy specification of the function used for source randomness.
+    What source of randomness is being transformed?
+    >`Puid` allows easy specification of the function used for source randomness

-2. **ID characters**
+2. **ID Characters**

-    What characters are used in the ID? `Puid` provides 16 pre-defined character sets, as well as allows custom character designation, including Unicode
+    What characters are used in the ID?
+    > `Puid` provides 16 pre-defined character sets, as well as allows custom character designation, including Unicode

-3. **ID randomness**
+3. **ID Randomness**

     What is the resulting “randomness” of the IDs?
-Note this isn't necessarily the same as the randomness of the entropy source. `Puid` allows explicit specification of ID randomness in an intuitive manner.
+    > `Puid` allows an intuitive, explicit specification of ID randomness

 [TOC](#TOC)